How complex is people’s thinking?

 The most important field trial of Graves/Spiral Dynamics to date has been in South Africa where Beck used the model to assist Nelson Mandela, F W DeKlerk and other key leaders in designing the early-mid-1990s transition from Apartheid to multi-cultural democracy – see: Don Beck & South Africa.

 In addition to its application at a geo-political level, the Gravesian approach can be used in commerce and industry to work internally on management development and workforce culture issues and externally to understand customers better and to improve customer relations.
+My own case studies of applying the Gravesian approach in both a commercial company and a local authority team are available in the Services pages.

 The Gravesian approach helps us to identify many of the factors which contribute to problem behaviour in school classrooms.
 Click here to view materials I developed which were used by Beck in his keynote address to the World Education Fellowship Conference in Sun City, South Africa, in April 2001.